Rome, Florence & Venice Carnival 12 days / Special Event Tours

 Do Rome your way (and toss a coin into the Trevi to do it over again)

 Spend a free day in Rome however you choose.
-Take in all the art and architecture that greet the eye at every turn—from relics of Caesar’s reign to treasures of Renaissance and Baroque art.
+Take in all the art and architecture that greet the eye at every turn—from relics of the ancient empire to treasures of Renaissance and Baroque art.
 Stroll across the Spanish Steps.
 See Bernini’s captivating Fountain of the Four Rivers and stop at the legendary Trevi Fountain, into which centuries of visitors have tossed coins to ensure their eventual return to Rome.
-You might also wish to join an optional excursion to Vatican City, featuring visits to the Vatican Museums, St. Peter’s Basilica and the Sistine Chapel.
+You might also wish to join an optional excursion to Vatican City, featuring visits to St. Peter’s Basilica and the Sistine Chapel.
 Opt to end the day at a Dinner with Tenors, an evening of food and live music.

 Dinner with Tenors $79* pp